-Once you sustain a work-related injury in Pennsylvania, whether from a traumatic accident or from repetitive work activities, you must give notice to your employer.
+Once you suffer a work-related injury in Pennsylvania, whether from a traumatic accident or from repetitive work activities, you must notify your employer.
 You should try to give notice within 21 days of the injury, and the sooner the better.
-Once you give notice of your work injury, the employer and/or its workers’ compensation carrier has 21 days to accept, deny, or temporarily accept your claim by issuing one of three documents- a Notice of Compensation Payable, a Notice of Denial, or a Temporary Notice of Compensation Payable.
-If notice isn’t given with 120 days, the claim will be forever barred.
+Once you give notice of your on-the-job injury, the employer and/or workers' compensation carrier has 21 days to accept, deny, or temporarily accept your claim by issuing one of three documents: a Notice of Compensation Payable, a Notice of Denial, or a Temporary Notice of Compensation Payable.
+If 120 days notice is not given, the claim will be barred forever.

 Can I Get Pain And Suffering For My Work Injury?

-No. There are no pain and suffering damages in Pennsylvania workers’ compensation.
-This is because fault is not an issue in workers’ compensation, unlike a third party personal injury case.
+No. There are no damages for pain and suffering in Pennsylvania workers' compensation.
+This is because fault is not an issue in workers' compensation, unlike in a third-party personal injury case.

 Do I Have To Attend An Independent Medical Exam?

 Yes.
-As long as you haven’t attended one within a six month period, you will have to attend.
-If you fail to attend, the employer/insurer will likely file a Petition to Compel which seeks a Court Order mandating that you attend.
+As long as you haven't attended one in a six month period, you will have to attend.
+If you do not attend, the employer/insurer will likely file a Petition to require that a court order be sought requiring your attendance.

 What Benefits Will I Be Awarded If I Get Workers’ Compensation In Pennsylvania?

-If you win your claim or if the employer/insurer accepts your claim without a fight, you will receive two-thirds of your pre-injury average weekly wage, plus medical benefits for “reasonable, necessary, and related” medical treatment.
-There are other benefits available, called specific loss, for disfigurement, for the loss of use of a body part for “all practical intents and purposes”, or for the loss of a limb, fingers, or toes.
+If you win your claim or if the employer/insurer accepts your claim without a fight, you will receive two-thirds of your pre-injury average weekly wage, plus medical benefits for "reasonable, necessary and related" medical treatment.
+Other benefits are available, called specific loss, for disfigurement, for loss of use of a body part for “all practical purposes and purposes,” or for loss of a limb, fingers, or toes.

 Can I Sue My Employer For Negligence For Causing My Work Injury?

-No. Pennsylvania workers’ compensation is your only remedy against your employer for a work-related injury.
-However, if the injury was caused by a third party- ie, someone other than your employer, then you may have a viable personal injury suit against that third party if you can establish a defective or dangerous product or condition.
-Or, if you are injured in a car accident while working, you will have a Pennsylvania workers’ compensation claim against your employer for wage loss and medical benefits, and a negligence suit against the driver for personal injury.
+No. Pennsylvania workers' compensation is your only recourse against your employer for a work-related injury.
+However, if the injury was caused by a third party, meaning someone other than your employer, then you may have a viable personal injury claim against that third party if you can establish a defective or dangerous product or condition.
+Or, if you are injured in a car accident while on the job, you will have a Pennsylvania workers' compensation claim against your employer for lost wages and medical benefits, and a negligence claim against the driver for personal injury.

 Can I Settle My Pennsylvania Work Comp Case For A Lump Sum?

-Yes, if the employer/insurer are interested.
+Yes, if the employer/insurer is interested.
 The employer/insurer is not required to offer a lump sum settlement.
 It is a voluntary agreement between the parties.
-Most employers/insurers are interested in a lump sum settlement, called a “Compromise and Release”.
-It is strongly recommended that you speak to a Pennsylvania Workers’ Compensation Attorney before settling your case.
+Most employers/insurers are interested in a lump sum settlement, called a "Compromise and Release".
+It is highly recommended that you speak with a Pennsylvania workers' compensation attorney before settling your case.

 Will I Have To Testify In Court?

 A. Again, it depends on your situation.
-If a petition is filed, you will likely have to testify before the Work Comp Judge.
-Sometimes, you testify in a deposition, or both.
-Your Pennsylvania Work Comp Attorney will prepare you for your testimony in terms of what to expect.
+If a petition is filed, you will likely have to testify before the workers' compensation judge.
+Sometimes he testifies at one deposition, or both.
+Your Pennsylvania workers' compensation attorney will prepare you for your testimony in terms of what to expect.

 If I Live In Another State, But I Am Injured In Pennsylvania, Can I Get Workers’ Compensation In Pennsylvania?